ICAX™ – Merton's Acacia Centre – The Merton Rule

 Groundbreaking environmental features

 The building features a number of groundbreaking environmental features including the world first's use of technology which heats the building using natural energy captured from the building itself in summer (as a by product of cooling) and stored in boreholes buried deep in the ground.
 The new system uses an advanced ground source heat pump, linked to the boreholes, which recycles the stored waste heat back to the building in winter: Ground Source Heating and Cooling

 A "Very Good" BREEAM score was awarded for the Acacia IGC.

-The Acacia Centre, Merton, has been shortlisted for the British Construction Industry Awards which take place on 12 October 2011.
+The Acacia Centre, Merton, was shortlisted for the British Construction Industry Awards in 2011.

 See also Greenfield Supermarket Store which uses the same principles to save energy, carbon and money.